-- Remain on trails, firelanes, lawn areas, or the paved road at all times.
+- Stay on trails, firelanes, lawn areas, or the paved road at all times.
 Off-trail use damages plants, animal homes, restorations, and research.

 - Ski and snowshoe only on designated trails.

-- In-line skates, roller skates, roller skis, skateboards, and segways are prohibited throughout the Arboretum.
+- In-line skates, roller skates, roller skis, skateboards/longboards, and Segways are prohibited throughout the Arboretum.

 - Picnics are not allowed.